marlonmikami/personal/README.md

-Life does not need to be any one specific way.
+Life does not need to be any one specific way

-There is nothing worth being upset over.

-No one needs to approve.
+No one needs to approve

-No one needs to understand.
+No one needs to understand

+There is nothing worth being upset over

+I don't want to wish ill on anyone